OxyTurbine development department

 • There are two kinds of blowers: positive displacement (PD) and centrifugal.

 • PD blowers are considered constant flow, variable pressure devices

-• Centrifugal blowers are considered constant pressure variable flow devices
+• Centrifugal blowers are regarded as continual pressure variable flow devices

-• The same PD blower can be operated over a large range of pressures, requiring only a larger motor to operate at higher pressure.
+• The same PD blower can be operated over a large range of pressures, requiring only a larger motor to work at higher pressure.

 • It is harder to change the pressure of a centrifugal blower.
-New types have inlet guide vanes and outlet diffusers that provide a larger range.
+New types have inlet guide vanes and outlet diffuser that give a larger range.

-• When treatment plants are upgraded from coarse to fine pore diffusers, a frequent problem is oversized blowers that operate at too low discharge pressure.
-This occurs because the air requirements are much less, but the pressure drop (DWP) of the fine pore diffusers is high.
+• When treatment plants are upgraded from coarse to fine pore diffuser, a frequent problem is oversized blowers that work at too low discharge pressure.
+This occurs because the air requirements are much less, but the pressure drop (DWP) of the excellent pore diffuser is high.
 A detailed blower analysis must be performed if the existing blowers are to be reused.

 Air Blowers 3 – A Comparison of Types